agilize/terraform-provider-jumpcloud/docs/ghcr-usage.md

 ## Supported Platforms

-The provider container image includes binaries for all the following platforms:
+The provider is available for all the following platforms:

 - **Linux**: AMD64, ARM64
 - **macOS**: AMD64, ARM64
 - **Windows**: AMD64

-Terraform will automatically extract and use the correct binary for your system.
-The container image itself is available for Linux/AMD64 and Linux/ARM64 platforms, but the **contents** of the container support all platforms listed above.
+Each platform has a dedicated container image variant, and the GitHub Container Registry automatically serves the correct variant based on your system.
+You'll see all 5 platform combinations listed under the "OS / Arch" section in the GitHub Container Registry interface.

 ## Terraform Configuration